Donald Trump Announces US Exit From The WHO, Says ‘China Has Total Control Over The World Health Organization’

 — Donald J. Trump (@realDonaldTrump) May 19, 2020

-In a strongly worded letter aimed at WHO head Dr. Tedros Ghebreyesus, the president made a number of claims surrounding the notion that the WHO has been lax in its duty to inform the global community of the threat posed by the novel coronavirus (COVID-19) pandemic.
-Trump also pointed to several instances in which he believed that the WHO had provided “grossly inaccurate or misleading” information to the public surrounding COVID-19, asserting that the WHO had given in to pressure being exerted by Chinese President Xi Jinping on this score.
+In a strongly worded letter aimed at WHO head Dr. Tedros Ghebreyesus, the president made a number of claims surrounding the notion that the WHO has been lax in its duty to inform the global community of the threat posed by the novel coronavirus (COVID-19).
+Trump also pointed to several instances in which he believed the WHO had provided “grossly inaccurate or misleading” information to the public surrounding COVID-19, asserting the organization had given in to pressure being exerted by Chinese President Xi Jinping on this score.

 The list of the president’s grievances against the WHO was long, with several stated examples of seeming double standards — wherein the United States drew rampant criticism from the WHO over actions either praised, or ignored by, China — being asserted.
+Contrasting his estimation of Dr. Ghebreyesus’ actions against the “bold” steps taken by one of the doctor’s predecessors — former WHO Director-General Dr. Harlem Brundtland — the president expressed displeasure over the World Health Organization’s recent actions.

+“She also did not hesitate to criticize China for endangering global health by attempting to cover up the outbreak through its usual playbook of arresting whistleblowers and censoring media.
+Many lives could have been saved had you followed Dr. Brundtland’s example.”

+A longstanding point of contention between the Trump administration and the WHO has been the latter’s early position that a so-called travel ban would be ineffective in halting the spread of the coronavirus.
+In late January, the president’s administration enacted a travel ban on passengers arriving from China, and in February, the WHO responded with an advisory taking the opposite stance.

 The Loss Of US Funding May Pose A ‘Major Implication’ In Terms Of WHO Operations, Spokesman Says